SnowdogApps/magento2-alpaca-theme/README.md

 ```

 ### Add assets
-* If you added fonts or external assest that can be load with `preload`, add them in:
+* If you added fonts or external assets that can be load with `preload`, add them in:
 `vendor/snowdog/theme-frontend-alpaca/Magento_Theme/templates/root.phtml` with `preload` attribute.

 * if assets come from external module which is not always enable, add preload assets in following way: